elias-adam-gh/Theater-Booking-WebApp/README.md

 To seed the database in your E-Commerce Booking Application, you can follow these steps:

-1. Create a new class or script that will handle the data seeding process.
+1. Make the `AppDbInitializer` file responsible for handling data seeding.

+2. Within the `AppDbInitializer` class, create a static method called `Seed` to perform the database seeding.

+3. Implement the seeding logic using the specified logic and syntax, checking if the database exists.

+4. For each model (e.g., Student Model), check if it has any existing data.
+If not, add static/test models for development purposes.

+5. Utilize the syntax for saving changes to persist the seeded data into the database.

+6. Add the necessary code to the `program.cs` file to call the `AppDbInitializer.Seed()` method during application startup.

-2. Use the `DbContext` to interact with the database and add the initial data.
+7. Run the application and check to see if the tables have been updated with the seeded data.
-3. Implement the seeding logic, which may include creating and inserting data into various tables, respecting any relationships between entities.
-4. Call the seeding method or script during the application startup or as part of the migration process to ensure the data is added when the database is created or updated.